 We here at Suzuki are fully committed to providing good service to you, our valued customers.
 We understand that during these unprecedented times, there is a significant amount of anxiety and uncertainty.
 To help you decipher legislation and determine how we can help at this time, we have assembled a list of answers to frequently asked questions about Suzuki trading during the lockdown .

-Yes, you can book your car in for a service during level 2.
+Yes, you can book your car in for a service during lockdown.
 Remember to book your service online, as we still need to ensure we limit the number of people on-site at any time - so booking online will assist us with this.

 If you have a vehicle emergency, walk-ins are allowed but we still need to ensure that we keep a full record of each person who visits the dealership and we need to ensure that social distancing protocols are maintained at all times.
 These records will be kept, in writing, at the premises of the business for a period of three months after the state of disaster has been lifted.

 Car owners are to maintain or service their cars within their own municipal boundaries where possible but restrictions on inter-provincial travel have been lifted.

-Anybody who has missed a service due to lockdown level 5 or 4 should note that Suzuki has granted service plan holders an additional one month leniency on the normal 21-day grace period for car services.
+Anybody who has missed a service due to lockdown level should note that Suzuki has granted service plan holders an additional one month leniency on the normal 21-day grace period for car services.
 All warranties will remain intact, as if you had serviced within the lockdown period.
 Note that now that service restrictions have been lifted it is critical that you get your car serviced timeously - you can book a service online.

 If your car breaks down at any time you can call on Suzuki Roadside Assistance and they can tow your car to a dealership for repair.
 At any time, during any stage of lockdown you can call Suzuki Roadside Assistance or the AA to tow your car or assist you with emergency roadside assistance.
 The number to call is 086 163 8979.